 There are four research methods that professional services firms use most often.
 But it’s important to note that only two of the four are effective and practical.

-• Informal or unstructured interviews.
-This may be the most common type of research employed by professional services firms, interviewing clients without performing any formal scoring or analysis.
-These interviews are often carried out by internal team members or an outside design firms.
+- Informal or unstructured interviews.
+Probably the most common type of research used by professional services firms, this involves interviewing or having conversations with clients without performing any formal scoring or analysis.
+These interviews are often carried out by internal team members.
 While well-meaning, this informal approach is rarely useful.
 Respondents are often highly guarded, producing misleading — or outright incorrect — conclusions.
 Evidence is anecdotal at best.

-• Focus groups.
-These work for consumer products, but they are not very effective in the B2B world.
-The reason is simple: clients are reluctant to reveal any significant information to a group of competitors.
+- Focus groups.
+Focus groups can work well for consumer products, but they are not very effective in the B2B world.
+The reason is simple: Clients are reluctant to reveal any significant information to a group of competitors.
 Equally problematic, assembling a useful focus group in the professional services world can be expensive and a logistic challenge.
 Focus groups are rarely the right choice for professional services firms.

-• Online surveys.
-Research conducted through online surveys can be effective, as long as it is carried out by people who have deep experience with the relevant audiences.
-You must know how to craft the right questions if you are to get useful and actionable information.
-As long as your research team understands your industry and is seen as “independent” from your firm, online surveys can an affordable way to reach a geographically diverse audience with a degree of anonymity that will reassure respondents — and encourage more accurate answers.
-But be cautious, the kinds of questions and research protocols that work for B2C audiences fall flat in the professional services world.
+- Online surveys.
+Online surveys can be effective, as long as they are produced by people who have deep experience with the relevant audiences.
+It takes experience to craft questions that produce useful and actionable information.
+As long as your research team understands your industry and is seen by respondents as impartial, online surveys can be an affordable way to reach a geographically diverse audience with a degree of anonymity that will reassure respondents and encourage more accurate answers.
+But be cautious, the kinds of questions and research protocols that work for B2C audiences often fall flat in the professional services world.

-• Structured interviews.
-These interviews are typically conducted by phone, and they tend to offer the best of both worlds.
-Because they are structured, you can develop sophisticated analyses and insights.
-And because they are relatively personal, you can pick up indirect information — such as emotion and nuances in a participant’s language — making note of those details and scoring appropriately.
-Structured interviews can also be used in conjunction with surveys to provide multiple angles of insight.
-As with other methodologies, the independence of the researcher will reinforce the confidentiality of the person’s answers and encourage more candid responses.
+- Structured interviews.
+While relatively expensive, live interviews, typically conducted by phone, offer a number of advantages.
+Because they are structured, the data can be subjected to sophisticated analyses and generate powerful insights.
+And because they are relatively personal, a skilled interviewer can pick up indirect information — such as emotions and nuances in a participant’s language — making note of those details and scoring appropriately.
+Structured interviews can be used in conjunction with surveys to provide multiple angles of insight.
+Again, an impartial researcher reinforces the confidentiality of the person’s answers and encourages more candid responses.

-Selecting the appropriate research method can make all the difference between a useful, productive study and one that falls short of your goals.
+Selecting the appropriate research method can mean the difference between a useful, productive study and one that falls short of your goals.

 How Can You Turn Brand Research into Growth?